 I was wondering why Replicant Project primarily chose Samsung devices?
 That too S and Note series?

-RE: Why Samsung? - Added by Kurtis Hanna about 1 month ago
+RE: Why Samsung? - Added by Kurtis Hanna over 4 years ago

 We do support the Galaxy Nexus in Replicant 6, which I think is made by both Google and Samsung, but yeah, all of our other devices are solely Samsung.
 I can't speak with 100% certainty for the historical reason for this choice, but I suspect it is related to good upstream support of Samsung devices in LineageOS (formerly cyanogenmod).